xy2119/Causal_Knowledge_GNN/synthetic/README.md

-These are the data, notebooks and results for experiments on generated datasets with 5 confounders / 9 confounders / 20 confounders.
+## Here contains Data, Notebooks and Results for the Synthetic Experiments on Datasets of 5 / 9 / 20 Confounders

 ## Synthetic Experiments